 Make beautiful beaded capped tassels easily in just a few steps.
 Perfect for necklaces, earrings, home decor, pillows and anywhere else you need to add a tassel.
 See more of my fun jewelry on my DIY Fashion page.

 Well, I have gone tassel crazy again.
 This time I’m going to show you how to make tassels with caps.
 They are super easy to make and the caps add a little more bling than just a plain old tassel.

-I made these capped tassels for my Buddha Bead Tassel Necklaces.
+I made these capped tassels for my DIY Beaded Tassel Necklaces.
 Check out that tutorial for how to add them to the necklaces.

 DIY Capped Tassels

 - Red Hot Sizzle Crochet Nylon or Embroidery Floss

 - Metal Bead Cones Gold Tone

 - 2-inch Open Eye Pins

 - Round Nose Pliers